slavrd/vault-lab/README.md

 ## Vagrant client machine

-The repository includes a python client for the Vault KV secrets engine in the `python-client` folder.
-The vagrant project will create a second VM called client01 with the latest version of the client installed on it.
+The repository includes a python and dotnet clients in folders `python-client` and `dotnet-client`.
+The vagrant project will create a second VM called client01 with the latest version of the clients installed on it.

-The client reads its Vault access configuration from the environment variables - `VAULT_TOKEN`,`VAULT_ADDR`,`VAULT_KV_PATH`.
-They are preset for the vagrant user.
+The clients read their Vault access configuration from the environment variables - `VAULT_TOKEN`,`VAULT_ADDR`,`VAULT_KV_PATH`.
+They are preset for the vagrant user so that the clients can connect to the `vault01` VM.

 * Login to the client VM - `vagrant ssh client01`

 ### Using the Python client

-* Change to the client directory - `cd vault-python-client`
+* Change to the client directory - `cd ~/vault-python-client`
 * Start the client = `pipenv run python3 main.py`

+### Using the Dotnet client

+* Change to the client directory - `cd ~/vault-dotnet-client`
+* Start the client = `dotnet VaultDotnetClient.dll`